hbstraining/vue/course 1/part-1.md

 </div>
 ```

-now, when you change the value in the input, it changes the value displayed in the `<h1>`.
+Now, when you change the value in the input, it changes the value displayed in the `<h1>`.

 To see that binding doesn't just flow from the template to the Vue instance, but the other way as well, let's make a small modification to the code.
 Instead of declaring `new Vue`, let's assign our Vue instance to a variable called `shoppingList`